iokaf/CliniCorrect-Public/README.md

 - Google Cloud API
 - Ollama API

+### Obtaining API keys
+To use the models from OpenAI and Google, the user needs to obtain an API key from the respective providers.
+Please mind all costs, limitations and terms of the respectigve model providers.

+- [OpenAI API](https://openai.com/index/openai-api/): Please note that using OpenAI API requires a paid subscription.
+You can sign-up and follow instructions on the webpage to obtain the API key.
+- [Google Gemini](https://ai.google.dev/gemini-api/docs/api-key): Google Gemini provides both a limited free API and a paid API key.
+Both can be used CliniCorrect.
+Please mind potential limitation on model and API use limits applied by the provider.
+- Ollama: Ollama runs offline and locally, thus no API key is required.

 ## Disclaimers
 - The project is still in development and is not yet ready for production.
 - The project is not a substitute for a medical professional.